Lectio Divina: 24th Sunday in Ordinary Time (A)

 Matthew 18:23-26: The first part of the parable: the situation of the debtor

-When he speaks of the King, Jesus is thinking of God.
-A servant owes the king ten thousand talents.
-That is, 164 tons of gold.
+When He speaks of the King, Jesus is thinking of God.
+A servant owes the king ten thousand talents, that is, 164 tons of gold.
 The servant says he will pay.
 But even if he worked the whole of his life, he, his wife, his children and all his family, he would not be able to acquire 164 tons of gold to pay back the king.
 In other words, we shall never be in a position to pay back our debt with God.
-Impossible! (cf Psalm 49:8-9).
+Impossible! (cf. Psalm 49:8-9).

 Matthew 18:27-30: The second part of the parable: The great contrast

 At the servant’s insistence, the king forgives him his debt of 164 tons of gold.
-A fellow servant owes him a hundred denari, that is, 30 grams of gold.
+A fellow servant owes him a hundred denarii, that is, 30 grams of gold.
 There is no comparison between the two debts!
 A grain of sand and a mountain!
-Before God’s love that forgives freely our debt of 164 tons of gold, it is but just that we should forgive a debt of 30 grams of gold.
+Before God’s love that freely forgives our debt of 164 tons of gold, it is only just that we should forgive a debt of 30 grams of gold.
 But the forgiven servant would not forgive, not even at the insistence of the debtor.
 He behaves towards his fellow servant the way the king should have behaved towards him but did not: he ordered that he be thrown in jail until the debt of 30 grams of gold was paid!
 The contrast speaks for itself and needs no commentary!

 Matthew 18:23-35: The third part of the parable: the moral of the story